joey9z/368_Project/README.md

 # 368_Project
-Project for ECE 368, probably using Deep Neural Networks and image processing
+Project for ECE 368, an automatic class scheduler for Purdue ECE classes